Polyphonic Expression of Literature and Language

 This paper explores the effects of the stream of consciousness technique in reflecting the thoughts of characters in Joyce's fiction, with a specific focus on "Ulysses" and "A Portrait of the Artist as a Young Man."

-1. Stream of Consciousness Technique and Character Reflection
+1. Stream of Consciousness Technique and Reflection of Character

 The stream of consciousness technique is a literary device used to present the continuous flow of thoughts, perceptions, and feelings experienced by a character.
 It aims to replicate the unfiltered and often chaotic nature of human consciousness.
 By employing this technique, authors provide readers with direct access to a character's mind, allowing them to witness the character's thoughts as they occur in real time.

-The stream of consciousness technique is characterized by several key features:
+The stream of consciousness technique and its several key features:

 Uninterrupted Flow: The narrative unfolds without interruption, imitating the fluidity of thoughts and eliminating the traditional structure of paragraphs or chapters.
 Sentences and thoughts merge into one another, mirroring the continuous stream of consciousness.